Israel's Judgement

 When the dragon saw that he had been hurled to the earth, he pursued the woman who had given birth to the male child.
 The woman was given the two wings of a great eagle, so that she might fly to the place prepared for her in the desert, where she would be taken care of for a time, times and half a time, out of the serpent's reach.
 Then from his mouth the serpent spewed water like a river, to overtake the woman and sweep her away with the torrent.
 But the earth helped the woman by opening its mouth and swallowing the river that the dragon had spewed out of his mouth (Rev 12:13-16).

-Satan has been unable to destroy the Jews, because God intended that they be kept safe.
+Satan has been unable to destroy the Jews, because God intended that they should be kept safe.
 Israel is being kept hidden in exile "out of the serpent's reach" for "a time, times and half a time", the length of the Times of the Gentiles.
-Although under judgement, Israel has been kept hidden throughout this season.
+Although under their disobedience leaves them vulnerable to evil, Israel has been kept hidden throughout this season.
+This is generous grace.

 The New Israel

 As usual, Satan got things wrong.
-When God allowed him to implement his judgement against the Jews, he initially tried to destroy them.
-This explains the ferocity of the destruction of Jerusalem.
-He thought that by destroying the chosen people, he would disrupt God’s plan.
-He did not realise that the ministry of Jesus had brought in a new stage of God’s plan, when he would no longer need a chosen nation.
+He thought that by destroying the chosen people, he would disrupt God's plan.
+He did not realise that the ministry of Jesus had brought in a new stage of God's plan, when a chosen nation is not needed.

-The destruction of Jerusalem was actually a sign that God his changed his way of working in the world.
-The chosen people no longer existed as a nation because Jesus was now the source of God's revelation in the world.
-The church became the New Israel, which is the source of God's blessing to the world.
+The destruction of Jerusalem was actually a sign that God had moved to the next stage of his plan to restore his authority in the world.
+Jesus was now the source of God's revelation in the world.
+The church became a New Israel, which is the source of God's blessing to the world.
 This is what Jesus had said would happen:

 Therefore I tell you that the kingdom of God will be taken away from you and given to a people who will produce its fruit (Matt 21.43).

-Because the Jewish nation failed to produce fruit, the Kingdom was given to the church.
+The Jewish nation failed to produce fruit, so the Kingdom was given to the church.

 The natural descendants of Abraham are no longer able to inherit to the promises made to Abraham.
-These promises now inherited by those who have faith in Christ (Gal 3:29 4:28; 6:16).
+These promises are inherited by those who place their faith in Christ (Gal 3:29 4:28; 6:16).
 Those who have faith in Christ are now the true heirs of Abraham.
 It is circumcision of the heart, by the Spirit, which makes a person a true Jew (Rom 2:27,28).

 God is working in the world through the church, which is now his chosen people (1 Pet 2:9).
 The promises made to Abraham will be fulfilled through the church, the New Israel.
 In Psalm 45:16 when God is speaking to Jesus, he says,